theobald-software/theobald-software.github.io/content/_en/xtract-rs/requirements-and-installation/64bit-environment.md

 To run Xtract RS in 64-bit mode, the 64-bit version of librfc32.dll must be placed in [WindowsDir]\System32.
 This is valid for x64 and IA64 processor types.
 You will find a copy of the 64-bit version of the librfc32.dll in the SAPNet download center or you can ask your SAP system administrator for it.

-To download the librfc32.dll please refer to the following page [Theobald Products in a 64-bit environment](https://kb.theobald-software.com/general/useful-links).
+To download the librfc32.dll, refer to the following page [Theobald Products in a 64-bit environment](https://kb.theobald-software.com/general/useful-links).
 The assemblies have the same name and but a different file size.